Dhrangadhra

 Dhrangadhra is a town, taluka headquarters and a municipality in Surendranagar district in the state of Gujarat, India.
 During the period of the British Raj, the city was the capital of Dhrangadhra State, one of the eight first-class princely states (13-gun salute) of the Kathiawar Agency in the Bombay Presidency.

 Etymology

-In Sanskrit dhrang means a stone, and dhara means the earth.
-It is believed that because of the strong and widespread yellow stone bedrock found immediately under the soil of the place, the town is thus named.
+The name is believed to be inspired by stone bedrock found immediately under the soil of the place; "dhunge dhara" or "dhingi dhara" meaning "stable land".